danielwrobert/mdx-blog-demo/NOTES.md

 	},
 ```

+**Update:** I've removed this setting because it messes up all of the deafult MD settings, such as the Preview mode in VS Code.
+Can keep the plugin and, if I want to use MDX, I will name the files with that ext.

 We then created a wrapper component as an example of using React Components in our MDX files.

 ## SEO Metadata with React Helmet